jackyzha0/jackyzha0.github.io/content/thoughts/search-or-be-found.md

 ## The search box versus the feed
 intentional browsing vs being served by an algorithm

+Is it possible to move away from the ‘feed’-based model of browsing the social internet?

+> The “feed”–an archaic form of content consumption that is effectively just a direct visual manifestation of the data structure that powers it – is a medium that is effectively designed to be consumed alone. –Humphrey Obuobi

 "I realized that the experience of research is exactly opposite to the way I usually often encounter information online.
 When you research a subject, you make a series of important decisions, not least what it is you want to research, and you make a commitment to spend time finding information that doesn’t immediately present itself.
 You seek out different sources that you understand may be biased for various reasons.
 The very structure of the library… allows for browsing and close attention.
 Nothing could be more different from the news feed, where these aspects of information—provenance, trustworthiness, or what the hell it’s even about—are neither internally coherent nor subject to my judgment.
 Instead this information throws itself at me in no particular order, auto-playing videos and grabbing me with headlines.
 And behind the scenes, it’s me who’s being researched."

 https://outline.com/ZhCArb